 - Internal Network

-For example, if an identity requests a web application on port 80 or 443, Umbrella first checks for a matching firewall policy rule.
-If Umbrella finds a matching firewall policy rule, the cloud-delivered firewall (CDFW) applies the action defined in the rule.
+For example, if an identity requests a web application on port 80 or 443, Umbrella first checks for a matching firewall rule.
+If Umbrella finds a matching firewall rule, the cloud-delivered firewall (CDFW) applies the action defined in the rule.

 For web application requests, Umbrella applies this sequence of checks.